Pinsent Masons advises Ebbsfleet Development Corporation on critical land acquisition for garden city project

 A breach of health and safety law is a criminal offence, punishable in the case of a business by a fine.
 In recent years, fines have increased, and the courts have made clear that they should be large enough both to reflect the culpability of the business and to get the attention of the shareholders.

 Where the offence involves a fatality, fines between £100,000 and £500,000 are increasingly common; larger companies can expect to pay more than £1m.
-(See: The Hatfield rail crash and Balfour Beatty, below; and our guide on Sentencing guidelines for health and safety offences: level of fines.)
+(See: The Hatfield rail crash and Balfour Beatty, below.)

 Prosecutions for health and safety offences may be dealt with in the Magistrates’ Court or the Crown Court.
 In the former, the maximum fine is now £20,000 for most offences, which may in itself lead to a greater number of prosecutions.
 A broader range of cases can now be taken to the Crown Court, exposing defendants to higher, unlimited fines.